 MEASURING OR TESTING CRITICAL FALL HEIGHTS

-The HIC meter is used for testing fall surfaces in playground equipment.
+The HIC meter is used for testing fall surfaces from playground equipment.

-The quality of the substrate can change over time.
-For example, sand and dirt, more intensive use, weather influences or material ageing.
+The quality of the flooring substrate can change over time due to more intensive use, weather influences or material ageing.

 PLAYGROUND FLOORING PLACEMENT

 The proper placement of playground flooring is essential.